5 nights, 4 full days of riding

-Progressive 8 day, 7 night trek through the jungle wilderness areas of the Scarlet Macaw Corridor. we will follow the Rio Tulin from the head waters in the mountains, all the way to the Pacific ocean.
-Travel by horseback to some very remote and beautiful areas of Costa Rica and enjoy a rich cultural exchange staying with families along the way.(two travel days, 6 days of riding)
+Travel through the jungle wilderness areas of the Scarlet Macaw Corridor, following the Rio Tulin from the head waters in the mountains, all the way to the Pacific ocean.
+Pass through some very remote and beautiful areas of Costa Rica and enjoy a rich cultural exchange staying with families along the way .

 “The ride through the mountains, rainforest and the beach were amazingly beautiful, and the experience of travel through the “back country” meeting and staying with the Ticos was unforgettable.”
 H. D. L. visited January, 2013

-This trek is for experienced riders who want to really partner with their horses and explore true wilderness areas of Costa Rica.
-You must be in good physical condition and be able to mount and dismount your horse easily and quickly from a variety of footings and situations.
+This trek is for experienced riders who want to partner with their horses and explore true wilderness areas of Costa Rica.
+We ask that you be in good physical condition and be able to mount and dismount your horse easily and quickly from a variety of footings and situations.
 You must be comfortable handling your horse on the ground.
-At times you will be riding on narrow and winding trails and there will be instances that you must lead your horse through some of the more difficult sections of the trail.
-You will be asked to adjust to rustic accommodations and simple meals.
-Due to the technical nature of the trails we will be traveling we are only taking 6 riders on this trek so don’t miss your opportunity to join us on our most adventurous trek of the year.
+At times you will be riding on narrow and winding trails and there may be instances that you might have to lead your horse through some of the more difficult sections of the trail.
+The families along the way provide us with rustic accommodations and simple meals.
+We are only taking 4 riders on this trek so don’t miss your opportunity to join us on our most adventurous trek of the year.

 Traveling though private farms, through tropical forests and along the headwaters of the Rio Tulin we will be far from civilization.
 The trails are steep and rugged but the horses are well accustomed to the terrain.
 There will be steep switch backs as you descend down to the Rio Tulin.
 There will be rocky river crossings and steep bankings to climb.
 You and your horse will be partnering together as we ride these technical trails.